globeandmail/grantTempAdminAccess/README.md

 - Install the Privileges app and place the launch agents and scripts on the end user's Mac
 - Call the policy "Grant Temp Admin Access"

-The seoncd policy in Jamf Pro is called "Grant Temp Admin Access".
-It runs the script "GrantTempAdminAccess.sh".
-This script does the following:
+The seoncd policy in Jamf Pro is called "Grant Temp Admin Access", which runs the script "GrantTempAdminAccess.sh".
+This script will do the following:
  - Determine the current local user
  - Copy the grantAdminAccess and loginRemoveAdminAccess launch agents to ~/Library/LaunchAgents/
  - Load the grantAdminAccess launch agent to the system